sovanny/tink-autofill-demo/README.md

 The frontend is built with Create React App and the backend is a Node server using [express](https://expressjs.com/).
 [Axios](https://github.com/axios/axios) is used for communication with backend and Tink API.
 [Material UI](https://material-ui.com/) is used for styling.

 Create two `.env` files, one in client directory and one in backend directory.
-Set enviroment variables for you Tink app (can be found in [Tink Console](https://console.tink.com/)),
+Set the enviroment variables for your Tink app (can be found in [Tink Console](https://console.tink.com/)),

 client/.env